 Column (c).
 Enter the prior year unallowed losses for each activity.
-You find these amounts on Worksheet 5, column (c), of your 2002 Form 8582.
-Enter the total of column (c) from your 2003 Worksheet 1 on line 1c of Form 8582.
+You find these amounts on Worksheet 5, column (c), of your 2003 Form 8582.
+Enter the total of column (c) from your 2004 Worksheet 1 on line 1c of Form commercial revitalization deductions (CRD) from rental real estate activities (see Commercial revitalization deduction (CRD) on page 4).
+Do not include the following amounts.